Dayton Dragons GameDay Notes

 Team Notes

-The Dragons enter this series after concluding a six-game set at Lake County on Sunday.
-They won two of six in the series.
-The Dragons scored 36 runs in the six games (averaging 6.0 runs per game), but 15 of those runs came in one game.
-The team ERA in the series was 7.77.

-Dayton begins the day tied for second place, one-half game behind West Michigan in the Central League East Division.
+Dayton is in first place, one-half game ahead of West Michigan in the Central League East Division.

-Dayton has held at least a share of first place after 20 of the 30 games they have played this season.
-The have not been lower than second place in the standings and have not been more than one and one-half games out of first at any time this season.

-The Dragons are second in the league in stolen bases with 52 and sixth in all of Minor League Baseball (120 teams).
-They are on a pace for 208 in a 120 game season (the pace for a 140 game season would be 242).
+The Dragons are second in the league in stolen bases with 53 and eighth in all of Minor League Baseball (120 teams).
+They are on a pace for 205 in a 120 game season (the pace for a 140 game season would be 239).
 The club record for steals in a season is 228 in 2011 (140 games), when Billy Hamilton stole 103.
 They stole 120 bases in 140 games in 2019.

-PITCHING: Dragons pitchers have allowed an opponent batting average of .220, the best in the league.
-Great Lakes is second at .221.
+PITCHING: Dragons pitchers have allowed an opponent batting average of .219, the best in the league.
+Great Lakes is tied for second at .222.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)